 Once up there, you will be treated to wonderful panoramic views extending from Salzburg City to the Salzburg Lake District, neighboring Bavaria, as well as to the Göll Massif and the Tennengebirge to the south.
-With around 600,000 visitors annually, Gaisberg summit is among the most appealing excursion destinations close to Salzburg.
+With around 1.3 million visitors annually, Gaisberg summit is among the most appealing excursion destinations close to Salzburg.

 One of the most popular hikes is the Gaisberg Rundwanderweg, at approximately the same elevation as the “Zistel”, taking you on a five-kilometer hike all the way around the mountain.
 Alternatively, the Zistelrunde is just 2.5 km in length.
 All of the hiking paths on the Gaisberg are clearly marked.

 Numerous restaurants and hotels invite you to stop in for refreshments, enjoy the views and even spend your holidays.
 The most popular choices include the Zistelalm, Gersbergalm, Mitteregg, as well as the traditional Rauchenbühelhütte, operated by the Friends of Nature Association.

 Our special tip for smaller visitors to the Gaisberg: a great playground next to the Zistelalm, where the kids can enjoy all kinds of games while mom and dad peacefully sip on a cup of coffee.

 The Transmitter Mast on the Gaisberg